ferrohd/CLup/RASD.md

 #### D.1.
 Text assumptions

 - Credentials that a person has to provide to become a clupper are: name, surname, address, email and password.
 - Credentials that a person has to provide to become a store manager are: name, surname, email and password.
-He must also provide information about the store: name, address, VAT number, maximum capacity.
+He must also provide information about the store: name, address, VAT number, maximum capacity and opening time.
 - Credentials that a user has to provide to login are: email and password.
 - A User with a reservation can enter the store at any time during the booked time slots.